BRVC-ORG/Prospectus/README.md

 13 January

+    - STEVE
+And why are we still giving three options on the clock?

+AVIE
+How many options do you want to give?

+STEVE
+Two.
+Buy it or don’t.

 - IYI  Bitcoin (BTC) early development and "How To Obfuscate Info While Creating A Cryptocurrency Using A Pseudonym" essay notes, elucidating glossary/terms/dates re 31/Oct/2008, 3/Jan/2009 and afterwards

     - 1-1C (One-to-one Correspondence)" from "Everything and More: A Compact History of ∞" (October 2003, Atlas Books/W.W.
 Norton & Company)